top of page

 Who can submit their work

-Submissions will be coming from WFTV members online via our website.
+Submissions will come from WFTV members online via our website.
 Only WFTV members will be able to submit their work.
-It is free for WFTV members to submit to the WFTV Festival.
-To be a member of WFTV, it costs £100 + VAT per year.

-Submissions can come from members who have worked within any significant role within the making of the project.
+Submissions can come from members who have worked within any role within the making of the project, provided you have permission to screen the project.
 All content submitted has to have been made within 24 months of the WFTV Festival date.

 Upon submission, all applicants will consent to their work being viewed by our selection committee and being screened at the festival.